jusbuckingham/hivfellowship-v3/README.md

 ├── postcss.config.cjs           # PostCSS configuration
 ├── tsconfig.json                # TypeScript configuration
 ├── next.config.js               # Next.js configuration
-└── package.json                 # Dependencies & scripts
+└── design-docs/                 # Design assets and wireframes
 ```

 ## 📐 Design Documentation

-All design specifications, wireframes, and style guides are maintained in the `hiv-fellowship-design-docs/` directory.
+All design specifications, wireframes, and style guides are maintained in the `design-docs/` directory.
 Feel free to review or update the design assets there to keep the site’s look consistent.

 ## 🔧 Getting Started